This post may contain affiliate links. Please see our disclosure policy.

-- Coconut Milk: The coconut milk adds richness to the smoothie and pairs exceptionally well with sweet potatoes, but you can use any non-dairy or dairy milk you like.
+- Opt for Coconut Milk.
+Coconut milk adds richness to the smoothie and pairs exceptionally well with sweet potatoes, but you can use any non-dairy or dairy milk you like.

 - Sweet Potato Oatmeal